Templar Protocol User Guide

 A

-APY (Annual Percentage Yield): The total return on an investment over one year, including compound interest.
+APY (Annual Percentage Yield): The total return on an investment over one year.
 In Templar, this represents the effective yearly return for suppliers or the cost for borrowers.

 Asset Pair: The combination of collateral asset and borrow asset that defines a market (e.g., BTC/USDC means Bitcoin collateral, USDC borrowing).